 Come to talk to us at Low Vision iCare in Manchester, Missouri.
 Our low vision eye doctor, Dr. Jill Mogil, will give you a comprehensive eye exam today and provide you with the tools you need to understand the condition better.
 Then they will help you take the logical next step.
-We also serve St. Louis, Jefferson City, and Poplar Bluff for those of you that do not live in Manchester.
+We also serve Eastern Missouri, Jefferson City, and Poplar Bluff for those of you that do not live in Manchester.
 Call today and make an appointment to get on track to a better life.

 “Unlocking The Mystery of albinism”